Demographics of Sydney: Multiculturalism

 Most immigrants to Sydney between 1840 and 1930 were British, Irish or Chinese.
 At the 2021 census, the most commonly nominated ancestries were:

-At the 2021 census, there were 2,260,410 people living in Sydney that were born overseas, accounting for 43.2% of the population Sydney, above Vancouver (42.5%), Los Angeles (37.7%), New York City (37.5%), Chicago (20.7%), Paris (14.6%) and Berlin (13%).
+At the 2021 census, there were 2,260,410 people living in Sydney that were born overseas, accounting for 43.2% of the population of Sydney, above Vancouver (42.5%), Los Angeles (37.7%), New York City (37.5%), Chicago (20.7%), Paris (14.6%) and Berlin (13%).
 Only 31.0% of the population had both parents born in Australia.
 Sydney has the eighth-largest immigrant population among world metropolitan areas.
 Foreign countries of birth with the greatest representation are Mainland China, India, England, Vietnam and the Philippines.

 42.0% of people in Sydney speak a language other than English at home with Mandarin (5.0%), Arabic (4.2%), Cantonese (2.8%), Vietnamese (2.2%) and Hindi (1.5%) the most widely spoken.

 1.7% of the population, or 90,939 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2021.

 Sydney has been a hub of a number of migrant communities, such as the Lebanese, Fijian, Korean and Nepalese.
 Well over half of Australia's 25,000-strong Nepalese community, for example, is concentrated in Sydney.
 Seven out of every ten Lebanese migrants in Australia live in Sydney.
 The Ghanaian community has been noted as being quite visible in Sydney, with the number of Ghanaian churches being unusually large considering the relatively small number of Ghanaians in Australia.
 Furthermore, the suburb of Fairfield in the Greater Western Sydney area, is an ethnic enclave of Assyrian Christians, where they are the largest ethnic group in the suburb and also in the surrounding areas of Fairfield Heights, Prairiewood and Greenfield Park.
 There is a Romani community in Sydney.

 Religion

-At the 2006 Census, the most common responses for religion were Catholic (29.2%), Anglican (16.5%), Eastern Orthodox (4.8%) and Islam (4.4%).
-14.1% declared no religious affiliation.
-10.4% left the question blank, 3.7% were Buddhists, 1.7% were Hindu, 0.9% were Jewish.

-The 2011 Census most common responses were Catholic, (28.3%), Anglican (14.7%), Islam (5.3%) and Eastern Orthodox (4.6%).
-17.5% declared no religion.

-In 2016, the most common responses for religion in Greater Sydney were Catholic 25.1%, No Religion, so described 24.6%, Anglican 12.0%, Not stated 8.8% and Islam 5.3%.
+As of the 2021 Census, the most common responses for religion in Greater Sydney were Christian (45.8%), Islam (6.3%), Hinduism (4.8%), and Buddhism (3.8%).
+Among those who identified as Christian, the most common denominations were Catholic (22.1%) and Anglican (9.2%), with 2.5% of responders answering 'Christian: Not further defined'.

-In the 2021 Census, the most common religion responses were No Religion 30.3%, Catholic 23.1%, Anglican 9.2% and Islam 6.3%.
-6.2% of people did not answer the question.
+The proportion of people who were not religious or had secular beliefs was 30.5%, up from 24.9% five years prior.